WE ARE CREATIVE

 EXECUTIVE COMMITTEE

-Thomas Savage, Secretary
+Thomas Savage, Vice President

 Thomas currently lives in Burlington and co-owns a Massage business.
 They were diagnosed with Severe Hemophilia A (Factor VII) deficiency around 6 months old.
 They were the first in the family to ever be diagnosed.
 Being the first BDH was an invaluable resource to me and my family, and my brother who also has severe VII.
 From camp to the educational outings BDH taught me and my family to not be afraid of the diagnoses, but instead to embrace it and live a full life.
 I look forward to working with the board and the community to keep BDH moving forward.

-Dayna Leichty, At Large
+Dayna Leichty, Secretary

 Dayna Leichty currently lives in Blue Grass, IA with her husband Andrew and their two children.
 She has been homeschooling for eight years, and through that has rediscovered an interest in History.
 She is passionate about helping others see the benefit of homeschooling, and about their two Great Pyrenees rescue dogs.